Definition of EBP

 According to the Journal of the American Medical Association (JAMA) Users’ Guides to the Medical Literature, EBP is based on five core competencies:

-(i) Formulating a structured clinical or public question
+(i) Formulating a structured clinical or public health question

 Time point for outcome